-You may have an infection or a mass in your lung.
-A mass or tumour can be benign or malignant.
+You may have an infection around your lung.
+Or, you may have a mass outside your lung.
+The problem may be benign or malignant.
 Benign means that it is not a cancer.
 Malignant means that it is a cancer.
-Your doctor will tell you what type of mass you have.
+Your doctor will tell you what you have.